nodejs/node/doc/api/quic.md

 * Type: {BigInt}

-A `BitInt` representing the number of packets successfully received by this `QuicSocket`.
+A `BigInt` representing the number of packets successfully received by this `QuicSocket`.

 #### quicsocket.packetsSent